chris-revell/VertexModel/ReadMe.md

 ### VertexModel.jl

-Open Julia at project directory.
+Open Julia REPL at project root directory.

-run `include("intro.jl")`
+Activate environment with `using Pkg; Pkg.activate(".")` or access package manager with `]` and then enter `activate .` before exiting package manager with backspace.
+Alternatively, load DrWatson library with `using DrWatson` and enter `@quickactivate`.

-If running for the first time, run `]instantiate` then backspace
+If running for the first time, run `Using Pkg; Pkg.instantiate()` or access package manager with `]` and then enter `instantiate` before exiting package manager with backspace.

+Load test parameters by entering `includet("scripts/testParameters.jl").
+This instantiates variables with values for running the vertex model code.

+These steps can be made easier in future by running `include("intro.jl")`.

-Run function using example parameters by entering:
+Once `VertexModel.jl` has been precompiled, run function `vertexModel` using test parameters by entering:
-`vertexModel(initialSystem,realTimetMax,realCycleTime,γ,L₀,A₀,viscousTimeScale,dt,pressureExternal,t1Threshold,outputTotal,outputToggle;subFolder="")`
+`vertexModel(initialSystem,realTimetMax,realCycleTime,γ,L₀,A₀,viscousTimeScale,dt,pressureExternal,t1Threshold,outputTotal,outputToggle,plotToggle;subFolder="test")`

 TODO:

+- Control division by selecting from random distribution.
 -